 The CY 2022 Tentative Tax Budget contains the required information on all required funds, including the General Fund.
-As required by law, a public hearing is scheduled for January 4, 2021 at 1:00 pm in the Budget and Finance Committee.
+As required by law, a public hearing was held January 4, 2021 at 1:00 p.m. in the Budget and Finance Committee.
 This Tentative Tax Budget must be approved by the City Council no later than January 15, 2021, per the Ohio Revised Code.